awsdocs/aws-cdk-guide/doc_source/tokens.md

 If **name** is a token, validation is not be performed, and the error could occur in a later stage in the lifecycle, such as during deployment\.

 **Note**
 You can use token encodings to escape the type system\.
 For example, you could string\-encode a token that produces a number value at synthesis time\.
-If you use these functions, it’s your responsibility to ensure that your template resolves to a usable state after synthesis\.
+If you use these functions, it's your responsibility to ensure that your template resolves to a usable state after synthesis\.

 ## String\-Encoded Tokens<a name="tokens_string"></a>